-Topics covered in this course: Dimensional analysis, R programming, linear regression models, linear algebra models, probability models, calculus models, differential equation models, stochastic models, big data models, and real world applications (e.g., global climate change).
+Topics covered in this course: Dimensional analysis, R programming, linear regression models, linear algebra models, probability models, calculus models, differential equation models, stochastic models, big data models, machine learning, and real-world applications (e.g., global climate change).

 Computing: Students are required to bring a laptop computer to each class.
 R will be the computer program used for this course and will be taught in class from beginning.
 R is free and can be downloaded and installed easily for either PC or Mac.
 To download and install R and R-studio, follow a video instruction by YouTube or a text instruction by UCLA, or google R and R-studio installation instructions on your own.
-A student's computer programming experience is not required although helpful.
+Computer programming experience is not required, although it may be helpful.

-Grading Policy: The final grades for this class will be determin ed as follows:

-Homework assignments (3 times) 24%

-Midterm exam (50 minutes) 15%

-Final exam (120 minutes) 29%

-Term project and report writing (2 times) 20%

-Final project 12%

-Total 100%

-Midterm exam (50 minutes) Final exam (120 minutes) Term project and report writing (2 times) Final project 15% 29% 20% 12%

-Class Attendance: The students are required to attend all classes.
+Grading Policy: The final grades for this class will be determined as follows: Homework assignments (3 times) 24% Midterm exam (12:00-12:50pm, March 16/Friday) 15% Final exam (10:30am-12:30pm, May 9/Wed) 29% Term project and report writing (2 times) 20% Final project 12% Total 100% Class Attendance: The students are required to attend all classes.
 The class attendance will be taken randomly.
 Those who attend every class will receive a 2% bonus.
 Note-taking: Each student should build a paper or computer portfolio/folder for this class.
 Class notes are an important part of the folder.
 Each student should take class note either on paper or computer.
 Learning outcome: Students are expected to master the basic concept of mathematical modeling in science and engineering.
 Students will be able to develop and understand introductory mathematical models.
 They will also be able to solve the models, either analytically or numerically, and interpret the modeling results using statistical methods.
 They will master basic principles of model error estimation, model validation by observed data, and model revision for improvement.
 Students will be able to write a mathematical modeling report for a specific problem from engineering and science, with high quality tables, figures and visualization movies.